stephtelolahy/WildWestOnline/GameCards/README.md

 # GameCards

-Scripting different card with their abilities
+Scripting different Cards by composing Effects and PlayReqs